dotnet/android-samples/AsyncImageAndroid/README.md

 ---
-name: Xamarin.Android - AsyncImageAndroid
+name: Xamarin.Android - Async Image
-description: "Demonstrates how to use the new async/await feature"
+description: "Demonstrates how to use the new async/await feature in Xamarin.Android"
 page_type: sample
 languages:
 - csharp